 - Shaitan Singh of 13 Kunoan

-1965 India Pakistan War: After Pakistan tries to capture the Jammu & Kashmir, then Indian Prime Minister Lal Bahadur Shastri and Defence Minister supported India and hence Indian Army Actifed aggressively against Pakistan.
+After Pakistan tries to capture the Jammu & Kashmir, then Indian Prime Minister Lal Bahadur Shastri and Defence Minister supported India and hence Indian Army acted aggressively against Pakistan.
 This battle continued for nearly 22 days which resulted in the loss of nearly 3000 Indian soldiers.
 After the end of this war, two of our brave soldiers were awarded Param Vir Chakra.

 - Abdul Hamind form 4 Grenadiers